Lady Margaret's Professor of Divinity

 The Lady Margaret's Professor of Divinity is the oldest professorship at the University of Cambridge.
-It was founded initially as a readership by Lady Margaret Beaufort, mother of King Henry VII, in 1502.
+It was founded initially as a readership in divinity by Lady Margaret Beaufort, mother of King Henry VII, in 1502.
 Since its re-endowment at the end of the 20th century, it is now specifically a chair in New Testament and early Christian studies.

 There is also a Lady Margaret Professor of Divinity at the University of Oxford.

 List of Lady Margaret's Professors

 Dates shown are date of election.